Kaporos/Deezpy/README.md

 3. On the left side click under Cookies click `https://www.deezer.com`
 4. In the table, copy the Value of the row with the Name `arl`

-## Downloading files
-You can choose between three options: download a single link, batch download links via `downloads.txt` or interactive mode, where you can search for tracks, albums or artists.
-For batch downloads, `downloads.txt` must be in the same directory as `deezpy.py`, with one link per line.
+## Running the script
+There are two ways you can interact with the script: via an interactive mode or via commandline options.
+The interactive mode is lauched by default, when no commandline arguments are given.

+The commandline options that can be given to the scipt are:
+-l LINK: downloads a given Deezer link.
+-ll: when deezpy is given this option, it starts a loop where you can continously feed it download links.
+-b BATCHFILE: given the path of a text file, deezpy downloads the links inside the batchfile (one link per line)

 ### Download quality
-When starting Deezpy for the first time, you can choose the download quality.
-This setting is saved in `deezpyrc`.
 If the preferred quality is not available for a file, Deezpy will try to download the file in one quality step below your preferred setting.
 If this quality is also not available it wil download the file one quality step below that and so on.

 If you want to change the quality setting, you can edit the `deezpyrc` file.
 The quality settings are as follows:
 - "1" = FLAC 1411 kbps